Piyush Manush: Arrest

-On 8 July 2016, Manush was charged with non-bailable sections along with two other activists for protesting against the construction of the Muluvadi Gate over-bridge in Salem by Southern Railway.
+On 8 July 2016, Manush was charged with non-bailable sections along with two other activists for protesting against the construction of the Mulluvadi gate over-bridge in Salem by Southern Railway.
 The arrest caused an uproar on social networks, with some of his co-workers calling for his release.
 While jailed, Manush was kept in solitary confinement and allegedly tortured, according to his friends and family.
 He was released on conditional bail on 21 July.

 On 18 June 2018, Manush was arrested while protesting the proposed 270-kilometre super highway connecting Salem and Chennai.
 He was arrested with Actor Mansoor Ali Khan for a speech made by him, 40 days ago in a Village in Salem district.
 After his arrest, an uproar has broken out in Tamil Nadu, many of the environmentalists and activist has condemned the act and the chief opposition party DMK's working president MK Stalin also issued a statement saying that the DMK will conduct a statewide protest if the police do not stop harassing the people.